 You must set or select a value for each property identified above.

-At this point, you either choose to create the database with the default configuration, or you can configure the individual database Service Instance settings yourself.
+At this point, you either choose to create the database with the default configuration, or you can configure the individual database settings yourself.

-If you choose to create the database with the default configuration, click CREATE DB WITH DEFAULT CONFIGURATION, and skip ahead to Monitoring Database Service Instance Creation.
+If you choose to create the database with the default configuration, click CREATE DB WITH DEFAULT CONFIGURATION, and skip ahead to Monitoring Database Creation.

-If you choose to configure the database Service Instance settings yourself, continue on to the next step.
+If you choose to configure the database settings yourself, continue on to the next step.

-Click VM SETTINGS to expand the Resource Configuration [vCPU, Memory and Storage Configuration] pane and size your database virtual machine.
+Click VM SETTINGS to expand the Resource Configuration [vCPU, Memory and Storage Configuration] pane, and then use the sliders or enter the values to set the vCPU (Cores), Memory (GBs), and Storage (GBs) size settings that best represent your database resource requirements.

-Click MANAGEMENT SETTINGS to expand the Management Configuration [Monitoring and Backup] pane.
-You configure these properties to select the level of monitoring Data Management for VMware Tanzu performs on the database Service Instance, and to opt in or opt out of certain database management and backup policies.
+Click MANAGEMENT SETTINGS to expand the Management Configuration [Monitoring, Backup, and Notifications] pane.
+You configure these properties to select the level of monitoring Data Management for VMware Tanzu performs on the database, to opt in or opt out of certain database management and backup policies, and to enable or disable email notifications for database.
 (You configure the rules for each opted-in policy in the next step.)

-Click ADDITIONAL SETTINGS to expand the Additional Configuration [Database Instance, Environment & Backup Configuration] pane.
+Click ADDITIONAL SETTINGS to expand the Additional Configuration [Database, Environment & Backup Configuration] pane.
 Several configuration categories are represented in this pane, and certain categories will be present only if you opted-in to the related management policy in MANAGEMENT SETTINGS.

-Database Instance Configuration - Configure the default database, server port number and administrator credentials for the database Service Instance.
+Database Configuration - Configure the default database, server port number and administrator credentials for the database.

 |Database Port No||The port number on which the database server runs.
 (Read-only)|

-Backup Configuration - Configure the backup schedule and retention policies for the database Service Instance if you opted in to Enable Data Protection.
+Backup Configuration - Configure the backup schedule and retention policies for the database if you opted in to Enable Automated Backups.

 Set or select each property value as specified: